ibm-mas-manage/sno/docs/index.md

     managementState: Managed
     ```

+## Storage Class

-- Storage class: Local storage in Kubernetes means storage devices or filesystems available locally on a node server.
+- Local storage in Kubernetes means storage devices or filesystems available locally on a node server.
 Install [LVM-Operator]] (https://github.com/red-hat-storage/lvm-operator)

 You can install LVM operator from operator hub.